shawnau/mask_rcnn_pytorch/README.md

  - [ ] Pretrained model on MS COCO
  - [ ] Using PIL instead of opencv
  - [ ] Pure PyTorch RoiAlign, nms and overlap

+## Difference from the original paper

+1. We use the idea of [UnitBox](https://arxiv.org/abs/1608.01471) for rpn anchor box regression.
+2. Training code resizes all the images into `512*512`, which could be improved.